 If your son has no pain and his testicles are growing normally, it’s likely that his HCP may recommend coming back annually for a check-up.

-If he does have pain or swelling, his HCP may prescribe an over-the-counter pain reliever such as acetaminophen/tylenol.
+If he does have pain or swelling, his HCP may prescribe an over-the-counter pain reliever such as ibuprofen or acetaminophen/tylenol.
 He/she may also advise him to wear snug fitting underwear or a jock strap for support and will likely monitor the size of his testicles to make sure there are no problems.
 If a significant difference in his testicles is detected, your son’s HCP may recommend an ultrasound or an appointment with a urologist.

 Even though most varicoceles don’t cause problems, it’s still important to have your son see his HCP for an annual check-up.
 He should also see his provider any time he’s worried about a lump or change in his testicles.